 div tags to act as the snowflake’s

-font-size on that element or its parent to allow the project to scale with respect to 1em.
+font-size on that element or its parent to allow the project to scale on

 Next, I used

 box-shadow on the

 :after to build the snowflake patterns off the spindles.
 This took some time to get just right because I had to think of each spindle.
 Each spindle is part of the pattern pie.
 Eventually, I got the

 To really break it down, a single spindle looks like this: